1. Submission procedure and workflow

 - All people who are not listed as authors but made a major contribution to the study reported in the MS or who assisted in its writing (e.g. author’s editors, translators, medical writers) should be mentioned in the Acknowledgements.

-- All people named in the Acknowledgements must have agreed to be mentioned.
+- All people named in the Acknowledgement must have agreed to be mentioned.
 They are not, however, responsible for the final version of the MS.

 - Consent must be obtained from the authors of any unpublished data cited in the MS.